tommikaikkonen/zippa/README.md

 #### Static Methods

-For each instance method in the chainable API above, there's an identically named static method on the class which accept location values returned by `Zipper.loc`.
+For each instance method in the chainable API above, there's an identically named static method on the Zipper class which accept location values returned by `Zipper.loc`.
 The location value is always the last parameter.

 ### ArrayZipper